Cotidib/birthday-reminder/README.md

 # birthday-reminder
 Practice project made with React Js and React Hooks.

-This is my version of the Birthday Reminder project in 'Code 15 React Projects' course from John Smilga in the freeCodeCamp YouTube channel, made under the method of "Watch and then Do".
+This is my version of the Birthday Reminder project in ['Code 15 React Projects' course from John Smilga](https://youtu.be/a_7Z7C_JCyo), made under the method of "Watch and then Do".

 ### Overview and learnings
 Birthday Reminder is a simple app that stores a list of friends and displays how many of their birthdays are at the current date.